Pranavshanbhag35/Experiment_1/555_timer.md

 5. Analyze the ton period when input is triggered.
 ## Output Waveform
 ![image](https://github.com/user-attachments/assets/141243cc-a94a-4485-b145-532742e47138)

-First waveform is triggering pulse for Monostable Multivibrator.
-Second waveform is Voltage across the Capacitor and Third waveform is output Pulse of 0.5ms
+First waveform is triggering pulse for Monostable Multivibrator, Second waveform is Voltage across the Capacitor and Third waveform is output Pulse of 0.5ms
 ## Inference
 •	The output of the circuit remains LOW in its stable state until a trigger input is applied.